wad2k/wad2k/README.md

 <br />

 ### about me
-🌱 I’m a Systems Test Engineer with a bachelors degree in Computer Science. </br>
+🌱 i’m a systems test engineer with a bachelors degree in computer science. </br>

 <br />